Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 To reduce the amount of data that could be lost during a restore, your snapshots must be as recent as possible.

+To minimize the potential for data loss, ensure that snapshots are being taken on a regular basis.

+You can schedule automatic snapshots of your Lightsail Linux/Unix instances.

+For steps, refer to Enabling or disabling automatic snapshots for instances or disks in Amazon Lightsail.

+AWS recommends that you use a static IP: a fixed, public IP address that is dedicated to your Lightsail account.

+If you need to replace your instance with another one, you can reassign the static IP to the new instance.

+In this way, you don’t have to reconfigure any external systems (such as DNS records) to point to a new IP address every time you want to replace your instance.

 ### Reference